 New beginners and all levels are welcome!

-We will be focusing on the Ba Duan Jin (also known as the Eight Pieces of Brocade), which is a good holistic exercise for maintaining health and conditioning in small spaces.
-As an alternative to our regular classes, the Ba Duan Jin is known to be particularly effective at strengthening the immune system and improving respiratory and cardiovascular function.
-Appropriate for all levels it can be practiced from a seated position as well as various depths of standing posture to strengthen the muscles and bones.
-Depending upon the number of repetitions and the amount of effort, it can also be a particularly challenging workout for those who are looking for serious conditioning – all levels welcome.
+Appropriate for all levels: The Yi Jin Jing can be practiced from a seated position as well as various depths of standing posture to increasing balance, flexibility, and strength.
+Depending upon the number of repetitions and the amount of effort, it can also be a particularly challenging workout for those who are looking for serious conditioning.
+This exercise also supports the respiratory, cardiovascular, and nervous systems to maintain health.
+All levels are welcome.